apache/skywalking-banyandb/docs/concept/persistence-storage.md

 The most common IO mode is Synchronous IO, but it has a relatively low throughput.
 BanyanDB provides a nonblocking mode that is compatible with lower Linux versions.

 # Operation
-## Directory
-### Create
-Create the specified directory and return the file descriptor, the error will happen if the directory already exists.
-The following is the pseudocode that calls the API in the go style.、

-param:

-name: The name of the directory.

-permisson: Permission you want to set.
-BanyanDB provides three modes: Read, Write, ReadAndWrite. you can use it as Mode.Read.

-`CreateDirectory(name String, permission Mode) (error)`

-### Create
-Create and open the directory and return an error if the file descriptor does not exist.
-The following is the pseudocode that calls the API in the go style.

-param:

-name: The name of the directory.

-return: The Directory instance, can be used for various directory operations.

-`CreateDirectory(name String) (Dir, error)`

-### Delete
-Delete the directory and all files and return an error if the directory does not exist or the directory not reading or writing.
-The following is the pseudocode that calls the API in the go style.

-`Dir.DeleteDirectory() (error)`

-### Read
-Get all lists of files or children's directories in the directory and an error if the directory does not exist.
-The following is the pseudocode that calls the API in the go style.

-return: List of file entries belonging to the directory.

-`Dir.ReadDirectory() ([]os.DirEntry, error)`

-### Close
-Close directory.The following is the pseudocode that calls the API in the go style.

-`Dir.CloseDirectory() error`

 ## File
 ### Create